How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 Other substances may also fluoresce, such as cleaning products (especially if they contain optical brighteners) or bits of white fluff and paper.
 However, they usually glow blue-white, whereas urine tends to be seen as a fluorescent yellow or yellow-green stain.
 Additionally, urine stains on carpets have a characteristic pattern and usually appear as puddles with splash marks.

-Outline any urine you discover with tape, such as Scotch Masking Tape or Scotch Painter's Tape, by placing a piece above, below, and on either side to remember its location and size.
+Outline any urine you discover with tape that won't leave a residue, such as Scotch Masking Tape or Scotch Painter's Tape, by placing a piece above, below, and on either side to remember its location and size.

 Simple Solution Urine Detector